-- "Other items."
-Other items include the additional items outlined below. - "Jack Danie"s Country Cocktails business model change (JDCC)."
-In fiscal 2021, we entered into a partnership with the Pabst Brewing Company for the supply, sales, and distribution of Jack Daniel's Country Cocktails in the United States while Brown-Forman continued to produce certain products.
-During fiscal 2024, this production fully transitioned to Pabst Brewing Company for the Jack Daniel's Country Cocktails products.
-This adjustment removes the non-comparable operating activity related to the sales of Brown-Formanproduced Jack Daniel's Country Cocktails products for the first and second quarters of fiscal 2024 and fiscal 2025. - "Franchise tax refund."
+"Other items."
+Other items include the additional items outlined below.

+"Jack Danie's Country Cocktails business model change (JDCC)."
+In fiscal 2021, we entered into a partnership with the Pabst Brewing Company for the supply, sales, and distribution of Jack Danie's Country Cocktails in the United States while Brown-Forman continued to produce certain products.
+During fiscal 2024, this production fully transitioned to Pabst Brewing Company for the Jack Danie's Country Cocktails products.
+This adjustment removes the non-comparable operating activity related to the sales of Brown-Forman-produced Jack Danie's Country Cocktails products for the first, second, and third quarters of fiscal 2024 and fiscal 2025.

+"Franchise tax refund."
 During the first quarter of fiscal 2025, we recognized a \$13 million franchise tax refund due to a change in franchise tax calculation methodology for the state of Tennessee.
 This modification lowered our annual franchise tax obligation and was retroactively applied to franchise taxes paid during fiscal 2020 through fiscal 2023.
-This adjustment removes the franchise tax refund from our other expense (income), net and operating income. - "Foreign exchange."
-We calculate the percentage change in certain line items of the statements of operations in accordance with GAAP and adjust to exclude the cost or benefit of currency fluctuations.
-Adjusting for foreign exchange allows us to understand our business on a constant-dollar basis, as fluctuations in exchange rates can distort the organic trend both positively and negatively.
-(In this presentation, "dollar" means the U.S. dollar unless stated otherwise.)
-To eliminate the effect of foreign exchange fluctuations when comparing across periods, we translate current-year results at prior-year rates and remove transactional and hedging foreign exchange gains and losses from current- and prior-year periods.
+This adjustment removes the franchise tax refund from our other expense (income), net and operating income.

+"Restructuring and other charges."
+During the third quarter of fiscal 2025, our Board of Directors approved a plan to reduce our structural cost base and realign resources toward future sources of growth.
+This included reducing our workforce by approximately 12% and closing the Louisville-based Brown-Forman Cooperage.
+We also offered a special, one-time early retirement benefit to qualifying U.S. employees.
+Collectively, this adjustment removes the \$33 million impact from our operating expenses and operating income.